 London is particularly good at describing survival (or not) under extreme conditions, including intense cold, starvation, and supremely destructive hurricanes.
 He is also especially adept at describing animals and their behaviour, to the extent that you have an understanding of the animals’ points of view.

 Overall this is an excellent collection, though probably best dipped into over time, rather than read cover to cover as I did.
-It gives a great picture of the harshest aspects of the life of adventurers more than 100 years ago in remote parts of the world.
+It gives a great picture of the harshest aspects of the life of adventurers more than 100 years ago in remote parts of the world, and Jack London really does know how to write.
+I am glad to have discovered him.

 This past year I have been ridiculously obsessive about keeping records of my reading, so here are the stats: